 Summer study trip to Japan in conjunction with the Nuclear Studies Institute.
 Focuses on Japanese wartime aggression, the human devastation wrought by the atomic bombings, current Japanese and international efforts to eliminate nuclear weapons, and the building of closer ties between the people of the United States and Japan.
 Participants hear first-hand accounts of atomic bomb survivors and Asian victims of Japanese atrocities, visit sites of historical and cultural significance, and attend commemorative events.
 Usually offered every summer.
 For more information, go to Nuclear Studies Institute.

-As part of American University’s Initiative for Russian Culture, Professor Anton Fedyashin will take ten students to Russia to explore the origins, history, and legacy of the Romanov dynasty.
+As part of American University’s Initiative for Russian Culture, Professor Anton Fedyashin will take ten students to Russia to explore Soviet culture in historical context.
 This will be will be a 3-credit course open to all graduate and undergraduate students within the Consortium of Universities of the Washington Metropolitan Area.
 Selection will be based on academic merit and the quality of application responses.
-The course textbook will be Lindsey Hughes' Romanovs: Ruling Russia 1613-1917, which students will discuss during a daily seminar.
-The trip will take students to Kostroma, Moscow, and St. Petersburg.
-The course will culminate in a 15-page paper.
+The course textbook will be Ronald Grigor Suny's The Soviet Experiment: Russia, the USSR, and the Successor States, which students will discuss during a daily seminar.
+The trip will take students to Moscow, St. Petersburg, and Lenin's dacha at Gorki.
+The course will culminate in a 10-page paper.
+The course will run from July 1-10, 2014.
 For more information, contact Professor Fedyashin at email@example.com.

 American University’s TESOL (Teaching English to Speakers of Other Languages) Institute offers two sessions of course work that enable students to complete AU’s TESOL certificate program in one summer.
 Topics include principles of linguistics, English-language teaching, the structure of English, and second-language acquisition.
 Students enrolled in TESOL Institute courses are invited to participate in additional activities including lectures, short courses, workshops, receptions, and other social events.
 For more information, contact 202-885-2582 or firstname.lastname@example.org or go to TESOL Institute.